- CMMC vs NIST 800-53: Key Differences for Defense Contractors

 - NIST 800-53 is broad and adaptable, designed as the master control catalog for all federal and federal-adjacent systems.

-Scope.
-CMMC applies only to DoD contractors in the Defense Industrial Base (DIB).
-NIST 800-53 applies to all federal information systems, organizations pursuing FedRAMP authorization, and those adopting it voluntarily as a security baseline.
+CMMC applies only to DoD contractors in the Defense Industrial Base (DIB), while NIST 800-53 applies to all federal information systems, organizations pursuing FedRAMP authorization, and those adopting it voluntarily as a security baseline.

-Certification.
-CMMC is certifiable.
-Level 2 requires third-party assessment by a C3PAO, and Level 3 requires a government-led assessment by DIBCAC.
-NIST 800-53 has no direct certification.
-Instead, organizations receive an authorization to operate through the Risk Management Framework (RMF) process.
+CMMC is a certifiable framework, while NIST 800-53 grants authorization to operate instead.
+CMMC Level 2 requires third-party assessment by a C3PAO, and Level 3 requires a government-led assessment by DIBCAC.
+For NIST 800-53, organizations receive an authorization to operate through the Risk Management Framework (RMF) process.
 CMMC certification confirms a contractor meets a defined maturity level, while NIST 800-53 authorization confirms a system’s risks are understood and accepted.

 CMMC vs NIST 800-53: Side-by-Side Comparison Table